 Net operating losses (NOLs) occur in the course of a trade or business when deductions exceed income.
 Under federal law, a net operating loss can be carried back for two years (five years for losses arising in 2001 and 2002, and 2008 and 2009) and carried forward for 20 years.
 California suspended taxpayers' abilities to claim NOL deductions during the 2008 and 2009 tax years.
 However, taxpayers were given two additional years in which to claim NOLs accrued prior to January 1, 2009 and one additional year in which to claim NOLs accrued during the 2009 taxable year.
 Beginning with the 2008 tax year the NOL carryover period is extended to 20 years for NOLs attributable to taxable years beginning on or after January 1, 2008.
+California allows a two-year carryback period for NOLs attributable to taxable years beginning on or after January 1, 2008.
+California allows a two-year carryback period for NOLs attributable to taxable years beginning on or after January 1, 2008.
+California allows a two-year carryback period for NOLs attributable to taxable years beginning on or after January 1, 2008.
 California allows a two-year carryback period for NOLs attributable to taxable years beginning on or after January 1, 2013.
-The carryback percentage is 50% for an NOL incurred in tax year 2013, 75% for an NOL incurred in tax year 2014, and 100% for NOLs incurred in tax years 2015 and later.
+The carryback percentage is 50% for an NOL incurred in tax years 2013, 75% for an NOL incurred in tax year 2014, and 100% for NOLs incurred in tax years 2015 and later.
 Prior to these changes, California did not normally allow NOL deductions to be carried back.
 For taxable years beginning before January 1, 2000, California allowed 50% of NOLs to be carried forward for five years.
 For taxable years beginning in 2010 and 2011, California suspended the net operating loss (NOL) carryover deduction.
 Taxpayers may continue to compute and carry over NOLs during the suspension period.
 However, taxpayers with modified adjusted gross income of less than \$300,000 or with disaster loss carryovers are not affected by the NOL suspension rules.
 Beginning with the 2000 tax year, the carryforward periods and carryforward amounts were increased as follows: